Raleigh Real Estate Attorneys Manage Inverse Condemnation Actions

 Eminent domain is the government’s power to take privately owned real estate for public use by condemning the property and paying the owner fair market value.
 But what happens when the government stops short of actually taking the property and simply diminishes the property’s value to the owner?
 The process of inverse condemnation is available to landowners who have lost the benefit of their property due to a government action or a breach of the government’s duty.
 Since 1983, Howard, Stallings, From, Atkins, Angell & Davis, P.A. has protected the constitutional rights of property owners in Raleigh and the surrounding areas.
 If government activity has negatively affected your property, we can help you recoup your losses through inverse condemnation.
 Our firm has represented commercial and residential landlords and real estate developers in controversies valued at many millions of dollars.
 We are prepared to help you get the relief you deserve.

-In a normal eminent domain procedure, the government attaches a property and makes what it considers a fair offer.
-The two sides negotiate the final price, and the owner surrenders the property.
+In a normal eminent domain procedure, the government takes a property and makes what it considers a fair offer.
+The two sides either negotiate the final price, or the government files a condemnation action to acquire the owner’s property and litigate over the fair price for what property rights were acquired.
 In an inverse condemnation, the government has acted without regard for the property or the owner’s rights.
 The owner must bring a lawsuit against the government, alleging actions that are effectively a “taking” of the property and demanding fair market value for the loss.
 In essence, the landowner forces the government to buy the property or pay damages for its lost value.

 To sue for inverse condemnation, an aggrieved property owner must show that the drop in property value was due to government action or negligent inaction.
 This can include: